flutter/devtools/TRIAGE.md

 * Add labels for its proper category or categories ( “Inspector page”, “debugger page”, “bug”, etc.)
 * Add label “waiting for customer response” if you requested more details from reporter
 * Add label “fix it friday” if the issue should be fixed and looks easy to fix
-* Add to project [go/dart-devtools-ux-issues](https://github.com/orgs/flutter/projects/54/settings) if the issue is cross-screen issue
+* Add label "good first issue" if the issue looks like an easy starter bug for a new contributor

 ### Prioritize the issue.